kedro-org/kedro-plugins/kedro-datasets/CONTRIBUTING.md

  4. Make sure all your commits are signed off by using `-s` flag with `git commit`.
  5. Open a PR against the `main` branch and sure that the PR title follows the [Conventional Commits specs](https://www.conventionalcommits.org/en/v1.0.0/) with the scope `(datasets)`.
  6. The TSC will review your contribution and decide whether it fits as a regular or experimental dataset.
- 7. Make sure the CI builds are green (have a look at the section [Running checks locally](#running-checks-locally) below)
+ 7. Make sure the CI builds are green (have a look at the section [Running checks locally](#running-checks-locally) below).
- 8. Update the PR according to the reviewer's comments
+ 8. Update the PR according to the reviewer's comments.

 ## CI / CD and running checks locally